Lathanao/Lewlew/OBJECTIVES.md

 const payload = { property:"value", property2: 1234 };
 htmlElement.dispatchEvent(new CustomEvent("complexEvent", {detail: payload}));

 Every thing names in single form, no plural
-Any props get a resources -> All data fetch by API -> No data in template Every JS import in the main page
+Any props are set with a resources -> All data fetch by API -> No data in template Every JS import in the main page
-All API request in POST, even witout payload or whatever Let V make all the work -> Don't validate anything in JS -> Don't make any buissness logic in JS In Prod, stay behind Nginx
-Don't think about GraphQL
+All API request in POST, even witout payload or whatever Let V make all the work -> Don't validate anything in JS -> Don't make any buissness logic in JS Don't think about GraphQL or TypeScript
+Don't put any JS in the template

+Prod:
+Don't set v files as assets
+Stay behind Nginx

 What is the goal:
 To be in the average in difficulties